arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/README.md

-# Getting started with the NVIDIA Arm HPC Developer Kit
+# Getting started with HPC on Arm64
 This guide includes how-to guides, sample code, recommendations, and technical best practices to help new users get started with Arm-based systems like the NVIDIA Arm HPC Developer Kit.
-While it is intended for the users and administrators of NVIDIA's Arm-based platforms, this guide is also generically useful for anyone running code on Arm CPUs.
+While it is intended for the users and administrators of NVIDIA's Arm-based platforms, this guide is also generically useful for anyone running HPC applications on Arm CPUs, with or without GPUs.
+The focus is mostly on the CPU since Arm-hosted GPUs are just the same as GPUs hosted by any other CPUs.

 ## Contents